onur-CK/SkillFlow/README.md

 - Maintain high user satisfaction and engagement
 - Expand the service provider network
 - Ensure platform security and reliability

-### What is SkillFlow?

-SkillFlow is a comprehensive web-based platform designed to bridge the gap between skilled individuals and those seeking affordable, local services.
-In today's gig economy, many talented individuals possess valuable skills but lack an efficient way to connect with potential clients, while others struggle to find reliable, affordable service providers in their community.
-SkillFlow addresses this challenge by providing a user-friendly marketplace where service providers can showcase their expertise and clients can easily find and book the services they need.

 ### Why Does SkillFlow Exist?